 To be eligible for retirement from the University at Buffalo, New York State appointed employees must meet eligibility requirements for the New York State Health Insurance Program (NYSHIP) retiree health insurance.
-To qualify for NYSHIP retiree health insurance, you must meet the all of the following criteria at the time of your separation:
+Qualification for pension benefits alone does not satisfy these requirements.

 If you are contemplating whether or when you're going to retire, find out about retiring from UB.
 Get all the information you need to make important decisions.
 Find out what will fulfill your goals.